How Fleetwood Mac’s Classic Lineup Came Together for a Final LP

-Nicks later recalled a screaming match that turned dangerously violent after Buckingham handed in his walking papers, but fierce ups and downs were par for the course with Fleetwood Mac, and the band quickly opted to honor their live commitments, replacing their erstwhile creative leader with a pair of guitarists: former Bob Seger sideman Rick Vito and veteran recording artist Billy Burnette.
+Nicks later recalled a screaming match that turned dangerously violent after Buckingham handed in his walking papers, but fierce ups and downs were par for the course with Fleetwood Mac.
+The band quickly opted to honor their live commitments, replacing Buckingham with a pair of guitarists: former Bob Seger sideman Rick Vito and veteran recording artist Billy Burnette.

-"But also, when I look back, I see another example of how desperate Lindsey was to be heard.
-Basically, he was coerced and persuaded to do that album – mainly by me.
+"But also, when I look back, I see another example of how desperate Lindsey was to be heard," Fleetwood added.
+"Basically, he was coerced and persuaded to do that album – mainly by me.
 And to his credit, he put aside everything that he’d dreamt of doing, including making his own album, for Fleetwood Mac.
 But then realized that he’d made a mistake and went: 'Oh my God – I’ve got to get out.'"

 Buckingham's absence had a marked effect on Fleetwood Mac's creative output.
-By the time they returned with 1990's Behind the Mask, they faced a far steeper climb at radio, and Nicks would follow her former partner out the door later that year.
-It would take a decade for the band’s most commercially successful lineup to find their way back together for any extended activity.
+By the time they returned with 1990's Behind the Mask, the group faced a far steeper climb at radio, and Nicks would follow her former partner out the door later that year.
+It would take a decade for Fleetwood Mac's most commercially successful lineup to find their way back together for any extended activity.

-“‘I just couldn’t stand to see you doing what you were doing to yourselves.
+"I just couldn’t stand to see you doing what you were doing to yourselves.
 Did you ever realize that?
-You were so out of control that it made me incredibly sad, and I couldn’t take it anymore,'” Fleetwood remembered Buckingham telling him and Nicks when the subject came up during a 2012 interview.
+You were so out of control that it made me incredibly sad, and I couldn’t take it anymore," Fleetwood remembered Buckingham telling him and Nicks when the subject came up during a 2012 interview.
 "It was really powerful stuff.
 This was someone saying: ‘I love you.’
 It hit Stevie and me like a ton of bricks.
 And we all cried, right there in the interview."